 Step 2: More so than ever, use SPF daily to prevent further damage and choose a product that contains antioxidants to fight free radicals and help reverse any damages you already have.

-Step 3: Retinoids and peptides are two ingredient groups that you should add into your routine if you haven’t already.
+Step 3: Retinoids and peptides are two ingredient groups that you should add to your routine if you haven’t already.
 Peptides can help rebuild collagen, especially when used in combination with skin texture-improving retinoids like retinol.

-Step 5: Use a moisturiser that has a high level of glycerin or hyaluronic acid to help skin retain the moisture it needs.
+Step 5: Use a moisturiser that has a high level of glycerin or hyaluronic acid to help the skin retain the moisture it needs.

 Your 50s are typically the decade when huge hormonal shifts in your body cause noticeable changes and your skin becomes drier.
 Loss of tone, hollow eyes and sagging are your biggest issues, and creams and serums can only do so much.